gertvv/patavi/README.md

 The "reply to" can be an anonymous temporary queue, but in the example above it is a named queue `rpc_result` (to enable persistence, explained below).
 Upon completing a task, the worker submits the results to the "reply to" queue (using the "correlation id"), and then acknowledges the message from the task queue.

-Optionally, workers can produce status updates by sending messages to the `rpc_status` topic queue, using `$task-id.status` as the topic.
+Optionally, workers can produce status updates by sending messages to the `rpc_status` topic exchange, using `$task-id.status` as the topic.

 ## Persistence